HHS/simpler-grants-gov/documentation/decisions/adr/000N-video-conferencing.md

 ### Jitsu

-Jitsi is an open-source video conferencing solution that stands out for its simplicity and self-hosting capabilities.
+Jitsu is an open-source video conferencing solution that stands out for its simplicity and self-hosting capabilities.
 It supports public access, open meetings, and offers easy setup.

 #### Additional details and pricing